 If you ask me what I think of money, it is just green paper.
 I mean I have green paper at the office I work at and it isn’t that special.
 At the same time I know how important money is – to pay bills, eat, and keep a roof on your head – it almost becomes a necessity, right?

-Nonetheless, as a 20 year old I try to find the sweet spot – not spending too much but still allowing myself to buy a new book, or a movie, or a soft blanket.
+Nonetheless, I try to find the sweet spot – not spending too much but still allowing myself to buy a new book, or a movie, or a soft blanket.
 Just something small that I can enjoy.
 Sounds easy, but for some reason if I aim to buy 1 book I buy 14 (I speak out of my experience last weekend) and if I am to buy 1 shirt it turns into 4 (also out of my experience last weekend).
 And then I go two or three weeks without spending anything.
 I see the receipt and because of sales I saved $84.00 dollars and *BOOM* my spending is justified.

 My theory is when I die, I won’t die rich or poor because of the amount in my bank account or the materials I possess in my house.
 I will die rich or poor based on the things I did, the love I shared, and the people I helped and influenced.
 I am rich in God’s love and to me that is the best form of payment.
 This theory is partially why, at times I can be irresponsible with money because it is just money.
 At the same time I have had this thought for the longest time and still keep buying stuff.
 So this year, I am going to spend less and do more.

 I tried getting the spending out of my system.
 On the last day of December I bought 14 books (happily so a gift card paid for half of those) and I bought some new workout clothes (all paid for by a gift card except $2.00).
-Point being though I am going to spend my money to go on mission trips and travel and to touch other peoples lives.
+Point being, I am going to spend my money to go on mission trips and travel and to touch other peoples lives.
 I have, somewhere along the line, become lazy and too materialistic and it happens to a lot of us.
 It’s fine to read a book and watch a movie or TV show but it should not be what a person does all night and every night all year, which is what I started doing aside from grocery shopping on Friday night.

 This is a hard habit to break but as I take on the challenge of doing things that scare me, part of that challenge includes to stop doing nothing and start doing something, anything.
 So as I enter the year, I hope to spend less on materials, except my Friday night dinner with my brother and my Sunday lunch with friends after church.
 These are wonderful memories I make.
 But I will spend less on movies and books, I will stop saying “I HAVE to have that” because in reality I don’t.
-Instead I hope to say, “That would be great to have, but I have lived and can live without it” and that money will be best put to other things.
+Instead I hope to say, “That would be great to have, but I have lived and can live without it” and that money will be best put to other things, or to donate.

 I try this knowing that I will struggle greatly with it.
 I try this knowing I will fail a few times but I will try again, and again, and again.